Ajuan Mance: Artistic career

 Mance's art complements her scholarship in exploring similar themes of race, gender, identity, and history.
 She may be best known as the creator of the portrait series 1001 Black Men.
 She is the creator of a number of zines including Gender Studies, The Little Book of Big, Black Bears, and A Blues for Black Santa.
 "The Ancestors' Jubilee" series was exhibited at The Black Women is God 2017 exhibition, which celebrated and highlighted "the contributions of Black women as artists, healers and social change-makers throughout history."

 Mance says her comics-inspired style is intended to make her "art as accessible as possible" and is based on stained glass: "When I first started drawing I thought, I’m gonna do this like stained glass.
 I’m going to have a heavy black line, very few planes, with a very limited color palette and different shades of the same color, but still evocative.
 So people say, 'Oh, this is like Picasso, or an African mask…' and all of that is true, but what I was really thinking about?
 I was thinking a lot about stained glass."

 Mance was a judge for Prism Comics and Queer Comics Expo's Inaugural Prism Awards for representations of LGBTQAI+ characters in comics.

+In 2024, Mance published a graphic memoir, Gender Studies: True Confessions of an Accidental Outlaw.